 It is also possible to obtain admission to the Professional Education Program by passing a series of subject-matter examinations specified by the CTC in lieu of this Science Subject Matter Program.
 For information about this option contact the Teacher Preparation Program Office, Eureka Hall 216, (916) 278-6403).

-- At Sacramento State all four science departments have strong BA and BS programs supported by an active faculty and with modern laboratory facilities.
-The departments are committed to the education and development of new science teachers and have a solid record of providing professional activities and support for local experienced teachers through the work of the Center for Mathematics and Science Education.
+- At Sacramento State all of the departments in the College of Natural Sciences and Mathematics have strong BA and BS programs supported by an active faculty and with modern laboratory facilities.
+The College is committed to the education and development of new science teachers and have a solid record of providing professional activities and support for local experienced teachers through the work of the Center for Mathematics and Science Education.

 - requires depth of study in one of the natural sciences.
-All credential candidates must complete the BA requirements in one of the natural sciences.
+All credential candidates must complete the BA requirements in one of the emphases.
 Through deeper study of science, credential candidates become learners in the discipline and develop the ability to be creative teachers and models for their students.

 - emphasizes laboratory and field work so that credential candidates learn to use the many tools of science including computers.
 This will enable them to develop laboratory programs and structure field experiences for students in their schools.

-- Credential candidates who complete this subject matter program in the sciences will have gained the confidence and ability to do science.
-They will understand that science is not just a collection of facts to be memorized but a creative and dynamic process which when applied can lead to understanding and appreciation of the natural world.
+- Credential candidates who complete the SSMP will have gained the confidence and ability to do science.
+They will understand that science is a creative and dynamic process which, when applied, can lead to understanding and appreciation of the natural world.
 This attitude will be reflected in their classrooms and will make them good models for pre-college students.

 - Science majors who intend to pursue a teaching credential should see a faculty advisor or the department chair in the department of their academic major.
 It is recommended that they do so as early as it is critical that their science coursework be carefully planned and coordinated with the professional teacher preparation program.
-In addition, students are encouraged to become involved with education related activities like grading, assisting in labs, tutoring K-12 students, visiting schools, and actually teaching; all experiences that can be arranged through your advisor and the Center for Mathematics and Science Education.
+In addition, students are encouraged to become involved with education related activities like grading, assisting in labs, tutoring K-12 students, and visiting schools; all experiences that can be arranged through your advisor.

 |CHEM 1B||General Chemistry II||5|